The Best Indoor Plants for Your Bathroom

 20. Spider Plant

-You may recognize the spider plant from its popularity as an indoor plant in the 1970s.
+You may recognise the spider plant from its popularity as an indoor plant in the 1970s.
 This plant removes toxins from the air, is easy to care for, and is perfect for hanging in the shower.
 Provide spider plants with low light, moderate humidity, and room to grow.

 - Thrives in low light and modest humidity